jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

 * loop through the iterable_
 * do the operation I want on the item of the iterable_

-With the list comprehension I can get the same result in one line that covers all those steps
+When I use `list comprehensions <https://docs.python.org/3/glossary.html#term-list-comprehension>`_, I get the same result with one line that covers all the steps

 ----

 ****************************************************************************************
-test_make_a_list_w_list_comprehensions
+test_list_comprehensions_w_conditions_i
 ****************************************************************************************

 There is more I can do with `list comprehensions <https://docs.python.org/3/glossary.html#term-list-comprehension>`_, I can add conditions when I perform an operation